sveltia/sveltia-cms/README.md

 ### Use a custom media folder for a collection

 This is actually not new in Sveltia CMS but rather an _undocumented_ feature in Netlify/Decap CMS[^4].
 You can specify media and public folders for each collection that override the [global media folder](https://decapcms.org/docs/configuration-options/#media-and-public-folders).
-Well, it’s [documented](https://decapcms.org/docs/beta-features/#folder-collections-media-and-public-folder) as a beta feature, but that’s probably not what you want.
+Well, it’s [documented](https://decapcms.org/docs/collection-folder/#media-and-public-folder), but that’s probably not what you want.

 Rather, if you’d like to add all the media files for a collection in one single folder, specify both `media_folder` and `public_folder` instead of leaving them empty.
 The trick is to use an _absolute path_ for `media_folder` like the example below.
 You can try this with Netlify/Decap CMS first if you prefer.